-San Mateo achieved strong operating results in 2021, highlighted by (i) free cash flow generation, (ii) increased midstream services revenues and (iii) increased natural gas gathering and processing volumes, produced water handling volumes and oil gathering and transportation volumes, all as compared to 2020.
-Volumes for the years ended December 31, 2021 and 2020 do not include the full quantity of volumes that would have otherwise been delivered by certain San Mateo customers subject to minimum volume commitments (although partial deliveries were made in both years), but for which San Mateo recognized revenues.
-San Mateo is owned 51% by us and 49% by our joint venture partner, Five Point.
+San Mateo achieved strong operating results in 2023, highlighted by (i) free cash flow generation, (ii) increased midstream services revenues and (iii) increased natural gas gathering and processing volumes, produced water handling volumes and oil gathering and transportation volumes.
+Volumes for the years ended December 31, 2023 and 2022 do not include the full quantity of volumes that would have otherwise been delivered by certain San Mateo customers subject to minimum volume commitments (although partial deliveries were made in both years), but for which San Mateo recognized revenues during the years ended December 31, 2023 and 2022.

-During 2021, San Mateo closed seven new midstream transactions with oil and natural gas producers and other counterparties in Eddy County, New Mexico, which are expected to generate additional natural gas gathering and processing, oil gathering and transportation and water handling volumes in future periods.
+During 2023, San Mateo closed new midstream transactions with oil and natural gas producers and other counterparties in Eddy County, New Mexico, which are expected to genesrate additional natural gas gathering and processing and water handling volumes in future periods.
 A majority of these new opportunities reflect additional business awarded to San Mateo by existing customers, which we believe is indicative of the quality of service San Mateo provides to all of its customers in the Delaware Basin.
-For example, San Mateo was able to keep its gathering, processing and disposal systems operational throughout the historically prolonged cold weather conditions experienced in New Mexico and Texas during Winter Storm Uri in February 2021.

-At December 31, 2021, San Mateo's midstream system included:
+At December 31, 2023, San Mateo's midstream system included:

-- Natural Gas Assets: 460 MMcf per day of designed natural gas cryogenic processing capacity in San Mateo's cryogenic natural gas processing plant in Eddy County, New Mexico (the "Black River Processing Plant") and approximately 150 miles of natural gas gathering pipelines in Eddy County, New Mexico and Loving County, Texas, including 43 miles of large-diameter natural gas gathering lines spanning from the Stateline asset area to the Greater Stebbins Area in Eddy County, New Mexico; - Oil Assets: Three oil central delivery points ("CDP") with over 100,000 Bbl of designed oil throughput capacity and approximately 90 miles of oil gathering and transportation pipelines in Eddy County, New Mexico and Loving County, Texas, as well as a 400,000-acre joint development area with Plains Marketing, L.P. ("Plains") to gather our and other producers' oil production in Eddy County, New Mexico; and - Produced Water Assets: 14 commercial salt water disposal wells and associated facilities with designed produced water disposal capacity of 370,000 Bbl per day and approximately 130 miles of produced water gathering pipelines in Eddy County, New Mexico and Loving County, Texas.
+- Natural Gas Assets: 460 MMcf per day of designed natural gas cryogenic processing capacity and approximately 160 miles of natural gas gathering pipelines in Eddy County, New Mexico and Loving County, Texas, including 43 miles of large diameter natural gas gathering lines spanning from the Stateline asset area to the southern portion of the Arrowhead asset area (the "Greater Stebbins Area"); - Oil Assets: three oil central delivery points ("CDP") with over 100,000 Bbl of designed oil throughput capacity and approximately 100 miles of oil gathering and transportation pipelines in Eddy County, New Mexico and Loving County, Texas, as well as a 400,000-acre joint development area with Plains Marketing, L.P. ("Plains") to gather our and other producers' oil production in Eddy County, New Mexico; and - Produced Water Assets: 16 commercial salt water disposal wells and associated facilities with designed produced water disposal capacity of 475,000 Bbl per day and approximately 175 miles of produced water gathering pipelines in Eddy County, New Mexico and Loving County, Texas.